ThaminduSulakshana/UR5-Inverse-Kinematics-with-Newton-Raphson-Method/README.md

 # UR5 Inverse Kinematics with Newton-Raphson Method

-Inverse kinematics of the UR5 industrial robot using the Newton-Raphson method. of the UR5 robot in the CoppeliaSim simulator.
+Inverse kinematics of the UR5 industrial robot using the Newton-Raphson method.
+The project demonstrates the iterative process of convergence and includes a visualization of the UR5 robot in the CoppeliaSim simulator.

 ## Project Overview